-Besides causing pain, Raynaud's increases the risk of frostbite and sores (and in extreme cases, gangrene)3, so care must be taken to keep extremities covered and warm.
-Some Raynaud's sufferers may benefit from medication (vasodilators), topical treatments, or surgery, but the vast majority manage their symptoms with lifestyle changes.
+Besides causing pain, Raynaud’s increases the risk of frostbite and sores (and in extreme cases, gangrene)3, so care must be taken to keep extremities covered and warm.
+While some Raynaud’s sufferers may benefit from medication (vasodilators), topical treatments, or surgery, the vast majority manage their symptoms with lifestyle changes.

 Preventing Raynaud’s Attacks

 Disclaimer: I am not a medical professional, but am sharing what has worked for me in dealing with Raynaud’s.